jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 * Several modification operations are then sent to the agent
 * Each operation receives the current value of the agent and returns the new value
 * The important thing to note is that operations on an agent need no *a priori* knowledge of the agent's value--it gets the current value when the operation is run
-* Although not shown on this slide, this implementation of agen supports the `Observable` module, validation of the result of each operation, and exception handling callbacks (errorback)
+* Although not shown on this slide, this implementation of agent supports the `Observable` module, validation of the result of each operation, and exception handling callbacks (errorback)
 * It also provides options for how to handle the return value when the `#value` method is called

 ### Possible Bug